platformer/typst-algorithms/algo.typ

-// counter to track the number algo elements
+// counter to track the number of algo and code elements
+// used as an id when accessing:
+//   _algo-comment-lists
+//   _algo-page-break-lines
-#let _algo-counter-key = "_algo-counter"
+#let _algo-id-ckey = "_algo-id"

 // counter to track the current indent level in an algo element
-#let _algo-indent-key = "_algo-indent"
+#let _algo-indent-ckey = "_algo-indent"

-// counter to mark the page that each line in an algo element is on
+// counter to track the number of lines in an algo element
+#let _algo-line-ckey = "_algo-line"

+// state value to track whether the current context is an algo element
-#let _algo-current-page-key = "_algo-current-page"
+#let _algo-in-algo-context = state("_algo-in-algo-context", false)

-// counter to mark the page that each line in a code element is on
+// state value to mark the page that each line of an
+//   algo or code element appears on
-#let _code-current-page-key = "_code-current-page"
+#let _algo-current-page = state("_algo-current-page", 1)

 // state value for storing algo comments
+// dictionary that maps algo ids (as strings) to a dictionary that maps
+//   line indexes (as strings) to the comment appearing on that line
-#let _algo-comment-lists = state("_algo-comment-lists", ())
+#let _algo-comment-lists = state("_algo-comment-lists", (:))

+// state value for storing pagebreak occurences in algo or code elements
+// dictionary that maps algo/code ids (as strings) to a list of integers,
+//   where each integer denotes a 0-indexed line that appears immediately
+//   after a page break
+#let _algo-pagebreak-line-indexes = state("_algo-pagebreak-line-indexes", (:))

-// list of default keywords
+// list of default keywords that will be highlighted by strong-keywords
 #let _algo-default-keywords = (
   "if",
   "else",